 The 22-acre Glen Echo Park-Clara Barton House cultural landscape in Montgomery County, Maryland comprises two National Park Service units: Glen Echo Park and the Clara Barton National Historic Site.
 The Clara Barton National Historic Site is an independent National Park Service holding, and Glen Echo Park is under the jurisdiction of the George Washington Memorial Parkway.
 The cultural landscape property is 2.5 miles northwest of D.C. on the east side of the Potomac River.

-Many elements of the Glen Echo Park-Clara Barton House cultural landscape continue to reflect the historic period of significance (1888-1968).
-This period begins with the purchase of the site by Edward and Edwin Baltzley and continues until the permanent closure of the Glen Echo amusement park.
+Many elements of the Glen Echo Park-Clara Barton House cultural landscape continue to reflect the historic period of significance.
+This period begins in 1888 with the purchase of the site by real estate developers Edward and Edwin Baltzley, and it continues until the permanent closure of the Glen Echo amusement park in 1968.
 Many of the historic structures remain, including the Clara Barton House and amusement park buildings that represent a layering of styles.
-Some are in the Art Deco style, and several are examples of Shingle architecture or other turn of the century styles like the Spanish revival.
+Some are in the Art Deco style, and several are examples of Shingle architecture or other turn of the century styles, such as Spanish revival.

-Even though the land had originally been purchased with other intents and the bank foreclosed on the property in 1903, the amusement park idea took hold at Glen Echo.
+Even though the land had originally been purchased for development of a Chautauqua educational campus (an educational system was a popular and widespread cultural movement throughout the United States during the late 1800s and early 1900s) and the bank foreclosed on the property in 1903, the amusement park idea took hold at Glen Echo.
 In fact, 16.5 acres of the Chautauqua campus would function in this capacity until 1968 under the name Glen Echo Park.

-Clara Barton lived in the house on the adjoning property for a brief time in 1891, and then again from 1897 until her death in 1912.
-During the second period, she developed the landscape into a miniature farm that was primarily self-sustaining.
+Over the course of her lifetime, Clara Barton was a dedicated Civil War nurse, an active women’s rights suffragette, and the founder and first president of the American Red Cross.
+She lived in the house on the property for a brief time in 1891, and then again from 1897 until her death in 1912.
+During the years 1891-97, the house served as an American Red Cross warehouse, and it was the organization’s national headquarters from 1897-1904.
+During the second period of her residence there, she developed the landscape into a miniature farm that was primarily self-sustaining.

 Congress declared the Clara Barton House a National Historic Landmark on January 12, 1965, and in 1974 passed legislation establishing the house and grounds as the Clara Barton National Historic Site.
 This property was acquired by NPS in April 1975 through a donation from the Friends of Clara Barton.